“Marketing is a game that a lot of people don't like to play.”

 Take a holistic approach to marketing.

-She adds that marketing is not something to be feared, Williams says.
+She adds that marketing is not something to be feared.
 Rather, it’s something to be conquered.

 “When people say ‘my marketing,’ they’re really talking about their PPC, their website, Google Local Services or whatever little caveat they’re doing,” Williams says.
 “But when I talk marketing, I’m talking about your holistic approach to branding and brand awareness, frequency, and consistency.”